HIV and Children and Adolescents

 Key Points

-- HIV can pass from a mother with HIV to her child during pregnancy, childbirth, or breastfeeding, called perinatal transmission of HIV.
+- Perinatal transmission: HIV can pass from a birthing parent with HIV to their child during pregnancy, childbirth, or breastfeeding, called perinatal transmission of HIV.
 In the United States, this is the most common way children under 13 years of age get HIV.
 Perinatal transmission of HIV is also called mother-to-child transmission of HIV.

-- Several factors affect HIV treatment in children and adolescents, including a child’s growth and development.
+- HIV treatment: Several factors affect HIV treatment in children, including a child’s growth and development.
 For example, because children grow at different rates, dosing of an HIV medicine may depend on a child’s weight rather than their age.

 Does HIV affect children and adolescents?

-- According to the Centers for Disease Control and Prevention (CDC), 87 cases of HIV in children younger than 13 years of age were diagnosed in the United States in 2018.
+Yes.
+According to the Centers for Disease Control and Prevention (CDC), 53 cases of HIV in children younger than 13 years of age were diagnosed in the United States and 6 dependent areas in 2021.
+This is less than half of the 105 cases of HIV reported in this age group in 2017.
+From 2017 through 2020 in the United States and Puerto Rico, 12,569 children born were exposed but did not perinatally acquire HIV.

 How do most children get HIV?